 Telephone: 028 90 973845

-Dr Colm Donnelly has been employed within Queen's University Belfast since November 1999 and during the last 12 years he has been responsible for the instigation and management of a wide range of successful archaeological projects.
+Dr Colm Donnelly has been employed within Queen's University Belfast since November 1999 and during the last 15 years he has been responsible for the instigation and management of a wide range of successful archaeological projects.
 He was the co-author with Professor Gerry McCormac (now Vice-Chancellor, University of Stirling) of the application that won the university a Queen Elizabeth II Anniversary Prize for Higher and Further Education on behalf of the Palaeoecology Centre in 2000, and in 2002 he was a member of the cross-faculty team that prepared the successful application for SPUR2 funding to the value of £6.1 million for the construction of a new Archaeology & Palaeoecology Building and its associated AMS Radiocarbon Laboratory.
 Colm has been in charge of the CAF since it was established in June 2002 to undertake the fieldwork requirements of EHS: Built Heritage (now NIEA).
-He is line-manager to the CAF team, is responsible for the implementation and monitoring of all work schedules, and for the financial management of the unit.
+He is line-manager to the CAF team, is responsible for the implementation and monitoring of all work schedules.

 Colm is an historical archaeologist who specialises in Medieval and 17th-century buildings, and has a particular interest in tower houses, the subject of his doctoral research.
-A founding member of the Irish Post-Medieval Archaeology Group (IPMAG) in 1999, he is also an experienced field archaeologist - a subject he teaches at both undergraduate and postgraduate level within Queen's - and he has directed excavations at a range of sites including Sir Toby Caulfield's early 17th-century manor-house at Castlecaulfield, County Tyrone (2011), and the O'Neill tower house and Sir Arthur Chichester's fort on Castle Hill, Dungannon, County Tyrone (2007).
+A founding member of the Irish Post-Medieval Archaeology Group (IPMAG) in 1999, he is also an experienced field archaeologist and he has directed excavations at a range of sites including Sir Toby Caulfield's early 17th-century manor-house at Castlecaulfield, County Tyrone (2011), and the O'Neill tower house and Sir Arthur Chichester's fort on Castle Hill, Dungannon, County Tyrone (2007).

 Since 2010 Colm had led a transatlantic excavation and education programme between the University of Massachusetts in Lowell, USA and QUB.
 This has involved the excavation in Lowell at a site associated with Irish settlers from the 1840s, and the excavation in Tyrone of a homestead of one of those settler families - the Cummiskeys - at Crossan near Dromore.

 Colm is a member of the Editorial Board of the International Journal of Historical Archaeology.
-He is a member of the Past Cultural Change Research Cluster within the School, the Programme Co-Ordinator for the Masters in Professional Archaeology, and External Examiner in Archaeology at the University of the Highlands and Islands in Scotland.
+He is a member of the Past Cultural Change Research Cluster within the School, and the Programme Co-Ordinator for the Masters in Professional Archaeology.

 Donnelly, C., 2001: “Tower houses and Late Medieval secular settlement in County Limerick”, in P. Duffy, D. Edwards and E. FitzPatrick (eds.), Gaelic Ireland: Land, Lordship and Settlement c.
 1250-1650, Four Courts Press, Dublin, 315-328.